filecoin-saturn/L1-node/integration/onion/README.md

 ## Updating

-To make sure you're running the latest nginx config and shim, make sure you merge main into this branch whenever there are updates.
+For any update to work flawlessly, it's best to `docker compose down` first.

-For this to work properly make sure you're booting the docker compose setup with `--build`.
+- To make sure you're running the latest nginx config and shim, make sure you merge main into this branch whenever there are updates.
+For this to work properly make sure you're booting the docker compose setup with `docker compuse up --build`.

-As for making sure lassie is up to date, update the `LASSIE_VERSION` env vars on the `docker-compose.yml` file.
+- As for making sure lassie is up to date, update the `LASSIE_VERSION` env vars on the `docker-compose.yml` file.

-For updating Bifrost jump bump it's image version on the `docker-compose.yml` file.
+- For updating Bifrost just bump its image version on the `docker-compose.yml` file.